 The Graduate Program

 The department offers graduate work in Classics; a degree of M.A. is available for students already working toward the Ph.D. in cognate programs at Brown.
 The department also offers graduate work in Sanskrit leading to a Ph.D. in Classics and Sanskrit, and with the Department of History, sponsors a joint Ph.D. program in Ancient History.
 The director of graduate studies is Jay Reed.
-The Program Directors of the Ph.D. programs in Sanskrit and Ancient History are, respectively, James Fitzgerald and Ken Sacks.
+The Program Directors of the Ph.D. programs in Sanskrit and Ancient History are, respectively, James Fitzgerald and Graham Oliver.
 The work of the department is carried on in formal courses, seminars, and guided research, with considerable flexibility in the case of students' special interests and programs.
-Emphasis is placed on an overall command of the languages, literatures, and histories of ancient Greece and Rome or of Ancient India.
-Students are encouraged to select their courses from a reasonably wide area of interest, and to take account of appropriate study in related departments and programs, such as Comparative Literature, Egyptology and Western Asian Studies, History, Joukowsky Institute for Archaeology and the Ancient World, Philosophy, Political Science, and Religious Studies.
+Emphasis is placed on an overall command of the languages, literatures, and histories of ancient Greece and Rome or of ancient India.
+Students are encouraged to select their courses from a reasonably wide area of interest, and to take account of appropriate study in related departments and programs, such as Comparative Literature, Egyptology and Western Asian Studies, History, the Joukowsky Institute for Archaeology and the Ancient World, Philosophy, Political Science, and Religious Studies.

 Applying to Graduate School

 Applications for the Classics doctoral program are due by January 1 of each year.
 All applicants to the program must submit a personal statement, a writing sample, the results from the GRE General Test, and three letters of recommendation (submitted directly by the letter writers).
 Foreign applicants must also submit the results from the TOEFL exam (some exceptions apply).

 Applying: All applicants must apply on-line through the Graduate School Admissions Office.

 Doctoral students in the Department of Classics are eligible for a range of funding and stipends from Brown University.
 General information on funding is available from the Graduate School.